dylanatsmith/dylanatsmith/README.md

-I’m a Senior Product Designer here at GitHub. :octocat:
+I’m a Senior Product Designer here at GitHub. :octocat::fishsticks:

 I work on Actions, Pages, npm, and other stuff.